-Use the custom variable block for more advanced use cases where you want to store a certain value (text, number, date or boolean) in a variable and use that throughout your form.Using logic5 Min.
+Use the custom variable block for more advanced use cases where you want to store a certain value in a variable and use that throughout your form.Using logic5 Min.

 You can enter initial values to your question blocks, so you can help your respondents to fill out your form quickly.Using logic4 Min.2 Min.

 You can dynamically update block values throughout your form to different values, for example based on given answers of your respondent.Using logic4 Min.

 You can let your Tripetto form send email messages to yourself or your respondents.
 And even use form data inside those emails.Using logic5 Min.

 You can let your Tripetto form send automatic email messages to your respondents, for example for a confirmation mail or a thank you mail.Using logic3 Min.

 Use the force stop block if you want to prevent a form from submitting, for example when a certain condition is (not) matched.Using logic2 Min.

 Use the raise error block if you want to show an error message to the respondent and prevent a form from submitting.Using logic2 Min.